 How do I apply to the program?

-You may instrructions on how to apply, and links to the undergraduate application here.
+You may find instructions on how to apply, and links to the undergraduate application here.

 Students submit an application to the child life concentration program usually during the second semester of their junior year.
 Acceptance and retention into the program is determined by: